babylonchain/cli-tools/docs/commands.md

 ## BTC Transaction creation commands

-All 3 commands:
+The following set of commands are used to create phase-1 compatible transactions with the goal to ease up testing of the phase-1 system:
 - `create-phase1-staking-tx`
 - `create-phase1-unbonding-request`
 - `create-phase1-withdaw-request`

-Are used to create transactions that should be compatible with phase-1 system.
-The main goal of those commands is to ease up testing of phase-1 system from the command line.

 Disclaimer: Those commands should only be used for testing purposes and should not be used with real BTC.